HazmatAI/Prompt-Master-SD/README.md

 ## Why realease here ?

-Do to demand and for sharing "transparency" of the code.
+Due to demand and for sharing "transparency" of the code.

 ## Why use the link on civitai ?